mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Why Is Rust Compilation Slow?

-Wait a sec, slow in comparison to what?
-For example, if you compare it with Go, their compiler is doing a lot less work in general.
+Wait a sec, slow **in comparison to what?** For example, if you compare it with Go, their compiler is doing a lot less work in general.
 It lacks support for generics and macros.
 Also, the Go compiler was [built from scratch](https://golang.org/doc/faq#What_compiler_technology_is_used_to_build_the_compilers) as a monolithic tool consisting of both, the frontend and the backend (rather than relying on, say, [LLVM](https://llvm.org/) to take over the backend part, which is the case for Rust or Swift).
-This has advantages (more options for tweaking the entire process, yay) and disadvantages (higher maintenance costs and less supported architectures).
+This has advantages (more flexibility when tweaking the entire compilation process, yay) and disadvantages (higher overall maintenance cost and fewer supported architectures).

-Comparing across toolchains makes little sense, and compile times are mostly _fine_ for smaller projects, so if your project builds fast enough, your job here is done.
+In general, **comparing across different programming languages makes little sense** and overall, the Rust compiler is legitimately doing a great job.
+That said, above a certain project size, the compile times are... let's just say they could be better.

 ## Why Bother?

-Overall, the Rust compiler is legitimately doing a great job.
-That said, above a certain project size, the compile times are... let's just say they could be better.

 According to the [Rust 2019
 survey](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html), improving